Owning shares of stock in a company makes you an owner of that company.

 Over the past few years, several companies have stopped offering shareholder perks and rewards.
 And that's a direct result of how investing habits have changed.

 For one, passive investing in funds (mutual funds and ETFs) has grown massively.
 So it's become less common for long-term investors to own individual stocks.
-Yes, more traders are buying are buying and selling stocks than ever before.
+Yes, more traders are buying and selling stocks than ever before.
 But these individuals often aren't the least concerned about the fundamentals of the companies they trade and have no intention of remaining investors over the long haul.

 The reality is that the vast majority of a company's shareholders today are either short-term traders or long-term investors that are invested via a basket of securities.
 And many mutual fund and ETF investors aren't even fully aware of all the underlying stocks that the fund invests in.